Smartphone Addiction Is More Dangerous Than Drug Addiction

 Please share the post on your social media and other networks.
 Help others to save their kids from this dangerous problem.

-Are you aware about smartphone addiction is more dangerous than drug addiction?
+Are you aware that smartphone addiction is more dangerous than drug addiction?

 What is your opinion about the long-term effects on mental and physical health?